wlg1/wlg1.github.io/eduBlogHome.md

 ![2mod_vecs](/ch1/2mod_out.PNG)

 <!---
 It also gets to the point: it only says what issues this concept solves for this neural network paper, nothing more.
+It would not delve in related mathematical concepts if they were not useful for understanding the application we're currently discussing.

 But this blog takes an even further step: by generalizing this solution to solve similar problems.